This firm is featured in the Who's Who Legal 100 Elite Firms

 Click on the name of a lawyer below to view their profile.
 Lawyers shaded in blue have professional biographies in one or more practice areas.

-To view all Clifford Chance LLP lawyers by practice area, click here.
+To view all Clifford Chance Pte Ltd lawyers by practice area, click here.

 Click on an Office to view Lawyers in that location.

 FIRM OF THE YEAR - BANKING, PROJECT FINANCE

 In 2013, Clifford Chance continued to expand its global footprint opening its doors in Seoul, the Republic of Korea and establishing its own partnership in Saudi Arabia.
 On top of this, the firm entered into a formal law alliance with Cavenagh Law in Singapore to broaden its service offering in the region.

 |Business Crime Defence||4||Mediation||3|

 The firm has long been focused on investing in growth markets and today has offices in 26 countries throughout the world.
 The popularity of the firm among the world’s leading corporates and financial institutions is clear for all to see – in 2013, the firm worked for over half of the Fortune 500 – and the firm’s clients make full use of its global network: 37 of the firm’s clients work with them in 20 or more offices.

 |Total Listings in WWL||214||Established||1880s|